Editor’s Note: This post was originally published in July 2018 and has since been updated for accuracy and

 Web Accessibility Lawsuits in the U.S.

-All people have the right to be treated equally, and no one should be discriminated against simply because they happen to have a disability.
+All people have the right to equal treatment and shouldn’t experience discrimination because they happen to have a disability.
 Many laws in the U.S. support this right.
 If you violate one of these laws, then you can find yourself at the defensive end of a lawsuit.

-It’s worth noting that both California and New York also have their own state laws banning discrimination.
+Both California and New York also have their state laws banning discrimination.
 In California, it’s the Unruh Civil Rights Act; New York has a New York State Human Rights Law.
-Thus additional lawsuits can be filed through these state courts.

-Over the years, web accessibility lawsuits have also been filed in response to violations of Section 508 of the Rehabilitation Act.
-Section 508 requires departments and agencies of the federal government to ensure that the ICT (information and communication technology) they procure and use is accessible.
-Legal action has been taken against the Social Security Administration and the Department of Homeland Security, for example.
+Over the years, people have filed web accessibility lawsuits over Section 508 of the Rehabilitation Act violations.
+Section 508 federal departments and agencies ensure ICT (information and communication technology) they use is accessible.
+People have taken legal action against both the Social Security Administration and the Department of Homeland Security over Section 508 violations.

 Are These Lawsuits “Frivolous”?

 You may have heard companies or politicians talk about ADA lawsuit “abuse” and “drive-by” litigation, or make claims that this kind of litigation is “frivolous.”
-It is misguided and unfair to describe most ADA lawsuits this way.
+Describing most ADA lawsuits as frivolous is inaccurate.

-Unfortunately, this view can be perpetuated in media.
-When a 60 Minutes segment on the issue aired in 2016, disability rights lawyer Lainey Feingold criticized it for being one-sided: “Anderson Cooper, the show’s host, did not mention a single ADA lawsuit he thought was valid, a single ADA lawyer he believed scrupulous.
+When 60 Minutes aired a segment on the issue in 2016, disability rights lawyer Lainey Feingold criticized it for being one-sided: “Anderson Cooper, the show’s host, did not mention a single ADA lawsuit he thought was valid, a single ADA lawyer he believed scrupulous.
 He did not interview a single disabled person whose ADA claim he found to be meritorious.
-No disabled activists were interviewed,” Feingold wrote.² Without hearing the full story, many 60 Minutes viewers might have been led to believe that all ADA lawsuits are without merit.
+No disabled activists were interviewed,” Feingold wrote.4 Many 60 Minutes viewers could have watched the segment and been left believing all ADA lawsuits are without merit.